OasisLMF/ODS_OpenExposureData/README.md

 ## Open Results Data (ORD)

 ORD was initially developed during the Lloyd's Lab innovation project (Cohort 3) in 2019, by a working group led by Oasis, that focussed on constructing model agnostic results formats and appropriate data formats.
-These model outputs will cover an extensive suite of results that can be isolated by aspects of the exposure data, financial and statistical perspectives.
+These model outputs cover an extensive suite of results that can be isolated by aspects of the exposure data, financial and statistical perspectives.
 The ORD Standard encompasses:

-Working documents can be found here (https://github.com/OasisLMF/OpenDataStandards/tree/master/OpenResultsData)
+More details and documents can be found here (https://github.com/OasisLMF/OpenDataStandards/tree/master/OpenResultsData)

-ORD will be implemented by the Oasis Loss Modelling Framework during 2021 and all updates and progress will be in this repo.

 &nbsp;